 W&M's HPC systems have several types of user filesystems, intended for different purposes.
 These can be grouped into two broad categories:

-/local/ and are physically resident on one or more disks directly attached to a node.
-Since operations on local filesystems never have to travel over one of the cluster's networks, and are less subject to competition from other users' jobs, they may provide better performance than global filesystems (depending on the application and the load on the cluster), but their contents are visible only on the local node.
+/local/and are physically resident on one or more disks directly attached to a node.
+Since operations on local filesystems never have to travel over one of the cluster's networks, and are less subject to competition from other users' jobs, they may provide better, more consistent performance than global filesystems (depending on the application and the load on the cluster), but their contents are only accessible on the local node.

 An additional distinction is made between home, data, and scratch filesystems, by their intended use and accordant backup policy:

 ||Source code, executables, configuration files, scripts, and small (<1GB) data files.
 Unless you have been directed otherwise, you should not have a job read or write any substantial amount of data to your home directory, as doing so is extremely likely to impact others' interactive work.||Low||